I thought, "No. Not again. Not today".

 Surely this racket has exceeded whatever decibels constitutes a nuisance.

-If ever a law was to be enforced, today would be a primary example.
+If ever a law was to be enforced, today would be a prime opportunity.

 I wouldn't dare make light of situations where people lose it, but I can kinda see how, and why some people go postal.